DeisData/deisdata.github.io/docs/source/shell/loops.rst

 It can be a good idea to run your loop with ``echo`` in front of you commands, to make sure it will act the way you believe.
-For example, in the loop above I may want to first run
+For example, in the loop above you may want to first run
-``echo "bash goostats $datafile stats-$datafile"`` before I run the loop to execute the ``goostats`` program.
+``echo "bash goostats $datafile stats-$datafile"`` before you run the loop to execute the ``goostats`` program.

 Nested Loops Challenge!